-Havana, February 9 (RHC)-- A bipartisan coalition in the U.S. senate has introduced legislation aimed at lifting current trade restrictions under Washington’s blockade of Cuba.
+Washington, May 27 (RHC)-- A bipartisan coalition in the U.S. Senate introduced a piece of legislation Friday to lift trade restrictions against Cuba under Washington's blockade of the island.

-U.S. Senators Amy Klobuchar, D-Minn., Mike Enzi, R-Wyo., and Patrick Leahy, D-Vt., reintroduced Friday the bipartisan Freedom to Export to Cuba Act, seeking to eliminate the legal barriers to Americans doing business in Cuba and paving the way for new economic opportunities for American businesses and farmers by boosting U.S. exports and allowing Cubans greater access to American goods.
+Senator Klobuchar said the new piece of legislation would pave the way for new economic opportunities for American businesses and farmers by boosting U.S. exports and allow Cubans greater access to American goods.